MarcusAGray/Connect4/README.md

 <h2>Overview</h2>

-Simply a Connect 4 game that lets a user play with the computer.
-An attempt was made to prevent the game from being too easy by letting the program spot easy wins for itself and obvious threats from the player and act accordingly.
+A Connect 4 game that lets a user play single player with the computer or multiplayer with another human.
+For single player games an attempt was made to prevent the game from being too easy by letting the program spot easy wins for itself and obvious threats from the player and act accordingly.